Common Zoning Issues

 It is important to note, that building structure does not dictate zoning.
 For example, a home that has illegally been converted from a single family home to multiple units is almost certainly not zoned for that usage.

-A rooming house is, essentially, a house with one kitchen that is occupied by more than 3 unrelated adults.
+A rooming house is, essentially, a house with one kitchen that is occupied by more than three unrelated adults.
 There are very few, if any, homes in our neighborhood that are zoned for legal use as a rooming house.

 In many cases, new construction projects will be brought to the Civic.
 This happens most often in cases where the developer needs a variance to add more homes than the zoning laws allow.

 If a property owner intends to add parking, they will need a zoning variance.
-In seeking the variance, the Zoning Board of Adjustment will require that the property owner meet with the Civic to present their plans prior to their hearing at the zoning board.
+In seeking the variance, the Zoning Board of Adjustment will require that the property owner meet with the Civic to present their plans prior to their hearing at the Zoning Board.

 Dimensional variances are required in the case that a property owner wishes to build a deck that would extend closer to the property line than the law allows, for example.